balopez83/macOS_On_Hyper-V/1-QuickStart.md

 ##  Chapter 1) Install Guide
 ### No longer requires a real mac, hackintosh, or virtual machine to use.
 ### This guide could go out of date in the future.
 If you have questions or want to get more information from the source please go to [@acidanthera MacHyperVSupport on Github](https://github.com/acidanthera/MacHyperVSupport)
+### Note: Legacy 10.4.x - 10.7.x cannot be installed directly.
+You must first install a newer modern macOS version, download an Acidanthera version of macOS 10.4 - 10.7 from [here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-dmg.html) and follow the directions to restore the image to a clean drive you make in Hyper-V. You can follow the below directions for creating the VM and then simply make an additional clean drive for restoring that OS to.
+Afterwards you can use that drive in its own Hyper-V VM.

 ## Section 1: Prerequisites.